 For districts assigned with Priority Improvement or Turnaround plans, CDE provides a variety of supports.
 The department focuses on a partnership approach to identifying the best solutions to strengthen school and district performance:

-- CDE assigns a dedicated Performance Manager to serve as the point person between the district and CDE.
-IT is the goal of the office to establish and maintain partnerships with districts over a period of multiple years.
+- CDE assigns a dedicated Turnaround Support Manager to serve as the point person between the district and CDE.
+It is the goal of the office to establish and maintain partnerships with districts over a period of multiple years.

 - Technical assistance may include:

 - the analysis of performance data